chdalski/azure-training/src/azure-functions/1-2-local-function.md

 A function contains two important pieces:

 - your code, which can be written in a variety of languages
-- it's config file called _function.json_
+- its config file called _function.json_

 For scripting languages, you must provide the config file yourself.
 For compiled languages, the config file is generated automatically from annotations in your code.

-We can add a new one to our _Function App_ with the Azure Functions Core Tools - take a look at the [command reference](https://learn.microsoft.com/en-us/azure/azure-functions/functions-core-tools-reference) for insights on the parameters:
+We can add a new one to our _Function App_ with the Azure Functions Core Tools – take a look at the [command reference](https://learn.microsoft.com/en-us/azure/azure-functions/functions-core-tools-reference) for insights on the parameters:

 ```shell
 func new --name greetings --authlevel anonymous --template "HTTP Trigger"